pulumi/pulumi-hugo/themes/default/content/docs/intro/console/_index.md

 <a class="btn btn-secondary" href="https://app.pulumi.com/signup" target="_blank">Sign up</a>

-When you sign into the Pulumi Console, an personal account is automatically created on the **Individual** Edition.
+When you sign in to the Pulumi Service, an personal account is automatically created on the **Individual** Edition.
 The Pulumi Individual Edition is free forever for unlimited individual use.

 You can create an unlimited number of stacks, encrypt configuration and resource secrets, and browse stack history.
 To collaborate with other developers or use advanced features like [SAML SSO]({{< relref "/docs/guides/saml" >}}), you'll need to create a Pulumi [organization]({{< relref "organizations" >}}).